marco0711/Marker-REST_API_Fuzzer/README.md

 --out: path to directory in which the results and iteration log will be created

---deep-fuzz: default to False, is specified and set to True it will use the whole time budget for the mutation phase.
+--deep-fuzz: default to False, if specified and set to True it will use the whole time budget for the mutation phase.
 Fuzzing will ensure a TCL score >= 3